Here’s the poem "Windy Nights" by Robert Louis Stevenson with a recording and illustrations…

 Read by Claire Cornelia

 This article was posted on Friday, January 20th, 2012 at 2:54 pm and is filed under Countries & Cultures, England, English, Languages, MP3 Recordings, Poems, Poems about Windy Weather, Poetry, Poetry about the Seasons, Poetry about the Weather, Poets, Recordings, Recordings of Poems, Robert Louis Stevenson, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply